 As the pandemic goes on, cheap champagne becomes a fierce competitor for sparkling wine, threatening to steal its target group.
 Champagne is the epitome of resilience to crisis and elegance.
 Many consumers feel that champagne products, available for € 10-15 at regular supermarkets, are worth it.
 Because champagne allows you, without great effort, to ride the wave instead of getting buried by it.
 People are willing to make a small additional contribution for that.

 About the author:

-Rochus Winkler has been Managing Partner at concept m research + consulting since the company was founded in 2008.
+Rochus Winkler has been Co-Founder and Shareholder at concept m research + consulting since the company was founded in 2008.
 His work focuses on national and international research in diverse industries, like FMCG, Food & Beverages, Services, Media, Telecommunication, Energy, Fashion, Electronics, Retail and Pharma, and on B2B and cultural psychological issues.
 Since 2014, he has been teaching classes on “Marketing”, “Pharma Economy”, and other topics at Fresenius University.
 He is a speaker at industry congresses and marketing symposiums, guest lecturer at universities and has published many articles on market, media, and cultural psychology in specialised magazines.